 Day 10.
-Visit Nicopolis ad Istrum, the ruins of a Roman and Early Byzantine town, before lunch in Sevlievo.
-Drive to Sofia and the National History Museum, in the former primary residence of the dictator and last communist leader, Todor Zhivkov.
-Fly to London Heathrow, arriving at c.
-10.15pm.
+Visit Nicopolis ad Istrum, the ruins of a Roman and Early Byzantine town, before lunch in Sevlievo en route to Sofia.
+Visit Boyana Church with its incredible 13th-century frescoes and the National History Museum, in the former primary residence of the dictator and last communist leader, Todor Zhivkov.
+Fly to London Heathrow, arriving in the evening.